Random Marked Sets: Gaussian random fields exceeding

 First, we consider the case $t=0$. \begin{theorem} Let $Z$ be a stationary and isotropic centered unit variance Gaussian random field in $\mathbb{R}^d$ with covariance function given by $R:[0,\infty)\rightarrow\mathbb{R}$.
 Then, for $r\in[0,\infty)$, the second-order characteristics of $(\Xi_0,Z)$ are given by

 \end{theorem} Obviously, each of the second-order characteristics of $(\Xi_0,Z)$ is a continuous transform of $R$.
 In particular, this means that continuity of $R$ is preserved.
-Vice versa, due to the monotonicity of the transform for $\cov$ (see Theorem \ref{thm:f_0} below) already from $\cov$ it can be deduced whether or not $R$ contains a nugget effect \cite{ref:Cressie1993}.
+Vice versa, due to the monotonicity of the transform for $\Cov$ (see Theorem \ref{thm:f_0} below) already from $\Cov$ it can be deduced whether or not $R$ is continuous at the origin \cite{ref:Cressie1993}.

-Since, for every stationary random-field model, $E(h)$, $h\in\RR^d$, is constant, equality (\ref{eqn:Gauss_t=0:E}) implies that $(\Xi_0,Z)$ is not a random-field model, i.\,e., there does not exist a random field in $\mathbb{R}^d$ whose second-order characteristics coincide with that of $(\Xi_0,Z)$.
+Since, for every stationary random-field model, $E(h)$, $h\in\RR^d$, is constant, equation (\ref{eqn:Gauss_t=0:E}) implies that $(\Xi_0,Z)$ is not a random-field model, i.\,e., there does not exist a random field in $\mathbb{R}^d$ whose second-order characteristics coincide with that of $(\Xi_0,Z)$ unless $R$ is constant.
 It is therefore quite surprising to see that we are not able to falsify that $(\Xi_0,Z)$ is a random-field model by using the mark covariance function or the mark correlation function of $(\Xi_0,Z)$. \begin{theorem} The functions $f_0:[-1,1]\rightarrow\mathbb{R}$,

 and $g_0:[-1,1]\rightarrow\mathbb{R}$,